-He vowed to make St. Jude an inclusive place for children with life-threatening diseases, as well as their families — a place of hope for all.
+He vowed to make St. Jude an inclusive place, a place of hope for kids with life-threatening diseases, as well as their families .

 And no matter what, families have never received a bill from St. Jude for treatment, travel, housing or food — so they can focus on helping their child live.

 Our patients receive the customized care they need to treat childhood cancer and other life-threatening diseases, no matter what barriers they may face.

 We’re thankful for St. Jude.

 St. Jude patient Za'Mya's mother

 The first research grant that St. Jude ever received, in 1958, before the hospital was even built, was for the study of sickle cell disease.
 St. Jude subsequently launched the first comprehensive study of sickle cell disease and its impact on the African-American population.